berkeley-scf/berkeley-scf.github.io/kb/personal-website.md

 Other approaches to creating HTML include:

+1. Modern markdown-based tools such as [MyST](https://mystmd.org) and [Quarto](https://quarto.org).
 1.  latex2html will convert a LaTeX document to HTML.
 Here is a [template tex file](https://www.stat.berkeley.edu/~scf/latex2htmlExample.tex) and here is the [accompanying jpeg figure](https://www.stat.berkeley.edu/~scf/escher-stars.jpg) that is used in the tex file.
-To create the HTML, run "latex2html latex2htmlExample" on any SCF machine.
-If you want to have all the LaTeX section in a single HTML rather than separate HTML files for each section, do "latex2html -split 0 latex2htmlExample".
+To create the HTML, run `latex2html latex2htmlExample` on any SCF machine.
+If you want to have all the LaTeX section in a single HTML rather than separate HTML files for each section, do `latex2html -split 0 latex2htmlExample`.
 1. You can use the knitr package in R to convert from R Markdown (.Rmd) and Sweave (.Rnw/.Rtex) files with embedded R code to HTML.
 Load the knitr package in R and then run "knit2html file.Rmd", replacing